andy-lawler-sbg/Expo-Bare-Minimum/README.md

   - if on an iOS specific test, in `beforeEach` use `openURL({ url: "myapp://[route]})` route being the page you want to navigate to.
     - Be sure to add a `beforeAll` with the default `launchApp()` comamnd to launch the simulator.
 - if on a native test (both platforms) or Android specific test instead in `beforeAll` use `launchApp({ url: "myapp://[route]})`.
 This is due to `openURL({ url: url })` causing issues on Android.

+### Component [Testing]

+- Using Detox to test components is something which isn't heavily documented.
+For this to work, we have created a component screen which we can host any component in.
+  - This component screen is not accessible via the app in any way currently so the user cannot reach it via any buttons, but us as developers can route to it.
+  - Using a dynamic route simple route to `myapp://components/ComponentName` in any tests.
+To make this easier, a helper method has been created.
+So at the beginning of a test suite, in the `beforeEach` method simply call `await RenderComponent(ComponentName)` and you will navigate to that component to test it.

+**Note: You currently cannot pass props to the RenderComponent, this is something we are working on.**